 At this point, we suggest you look at your ideas and evaluate.
 Which are your best ideas (maybe it’s the ones where key points came to you easily?).
 Cut and paste the rows to prioritise your videos in the order you think you want to post them online.

 Use this column to keep track of which videos you need to film yourself and which you’ll be using/finding stock video footage for.

 Since these are short videos, the idea is to plan, film, finish and schedule in bulk—which means you’ll be filming multiple videos in a row (maybe in a day or over a weekend).
 But since you’ll be scheduling them to post on lots of different days, you don’t want all of your videos to look exactly the same in your timeline or followers’ feeds.
 Otherwise they’ll see the video thumbnail and think it’s a video they already watched.
 So use these columns to write down which videos get a location and/or wardrobe change in order to keep your videos looking fresh and varied.

 This is just to help you speed up your production process, so that when it’s time to finish each video you know immediately which tool you planned to jump in to.
-It might be none (straightforward upload), it might be Rotor, it might be a free video shape converter like Tappable, it might be pro-grade editing software—use whatever works best for that video.
+It might be none (straightforward upload), it might be Rotor—where you can quickly make and crop your videos using your footage plus our stock clips, editing and effects styles, and our video resizer to crop vertical and square versions for social—it might be a free video shape converter like Tappable, it might be pro-grade editing software—use whatever works best for that video.

 Text on screen

 If you’re making a promotional video, you’re going to need text overlays.
 It might be your artist name and track title.
 It might be ‘Coming Soon’, ‘Out Now’ or ‘New From’ copy, etc. But make things easier for yourself later by jotting down the text you plan to add while it’s in your head now.
 You can always tweak it.